 - cold brew coffee – of course, this is the backbone of salted caramel cold brew!
 More on how to make cold brew below.

-- caramel syrup – I like to make a batch of my homemade caramel syrup for coffee and keep it in the fridge, but you can also buy it.
+- caramel syrup – I like to make a batch of my homemade caramel coffee syrup recipe and keep it in the fridge, but you can also buy it.
 Torani and Monin are two well-known brands.

 - vanilla syrup – again, you can make homemade vanilla syrup for coffee or buy it.

 - milk – I use whole milk for the richest, creamiest salted caramel cream cold brew.